zeroflag/equinox/README.md

 Lua has some questionable semantics, like how a simple typo can accidentally create a global variable when you wanted to modify a local one.
 Equinox fixes this problem by preventing accidental creation of globals.

+Unlike Lua, Equinox syntactically distinguishes between sequential tables `[]` and hash maps `{}`.
+While the underlying data structure is the same, this differentiation helps make the code easier to read, in my opinion.

 #### Lua table operations

 | Operation       | Array                       | Table                               |